-Microsoft has issued a warning 1 to many Windows® users that a new vulnerability in Windows® Remote Desktop Services (RDS) (also known as Terminal Services) has been discovered for many Windows® Operating Systems which requires no user interaction to lead to a security breach .
-To clarify this means if you are running on one of these Operating Systems, it has Remote Desktop enabled, and it can be remotely logged into using Remote Desktop Protocol without first logging into a Virtual Private Network (VPN), it may mean it could become infected without the user doing anything at all.
-The affected Operating Systems are listed below:
+Microsoft warns 1 that a new vulnerability in Windows® Remote Desktop Services (RDS) (also known as Terminal Services) has been discovered for many Windows® Operating Systems which requires no user interaction to lead to a security breach.
+If you are running on one of these Operating Systems, it has Remote Desktop enabled, and it can be remotely logged into using Remote Desktop Protocol without first logging into a Virtual Private Network (VPN), it may mean it could become infected without the user doing anything at all.

 - Windows Server® 2003

 - Windows Server® 2008